What Are the Signs of a Drug or Alcohol Overdose?

-When the crisis has passed, the implications of substance abuse should be discussed with the person who went through the overdose.
-They should be directed to resources that can help them if they are struggling with a drug or alcohol addiction.
-The overdose could be the wakeup call the person needs to recover.
-Families should take note and take action.
+When the crisis has passed, it may be a good time to attempt to bring up the issue of getting help.
+You can direct the person to resources that can help them if they are struggling with a drug or alcohol addiction.
+The overdose could be the wakeup call that person needs to recover.

 Additional Articles of Interest

 - National Institute on Drug Abuse.
 (2007).
 The Neurobiology of Drug Addiction: 6: Definition of tolerance.